FrostByte95/GDynDNS/README.md

 > java.io.IOException - Request failed.

 ## updateGoogleDNS
-### public static java.lang.String updateGoogleDNS(java.lang.String username, java.lang.String password, java.lang.String hostname, java.lang.String myip, boolean offline)
+### public static String updateGoogleDNS(String username, String password, String hostname, String myip, boolean offline)

 ### Parameters:
 > username - The generated username associated with the host that is to be updated.